 - The need for specific knowledge, skills and role behaviours is identified during discussions at Nomination Committee meetings.

 - External international search consultancies were appointed to assist with the search.
-Zygos assisted the SID in the Chairman's recruitment and Russell Reynolds assisted the Chairman with the NED recruitment.

-- A sub-committee examined the long list of candidates against the role specifications and a shortlist of candidates was identified.
+- A subcommittee examined the longlist of candidates against the role specifications and a shortlist of candidates was identified.